TamasPalfi/User-stories/final.md

    - Member's data get sends to database through interface calls

 ### 5. New Member Confirms Credit Card Charge
 After Catherine successfully confirms her credit card information, she will be charged a random amount between $0.20 and $0.45 that she will need to confirm on the *Members Only*.
 Catherine will receive an email shortly after submitting her credit details, notifying her that her credit card has been charged for the first time.
 Catherine will need to confirm the amount charged by *Members Only*.
 After confirming the charge, Catherine will navigate to the notification email from *Members Only*.
 Catherine will select the hyperlink in the email, bringing her to a form with an entry field for the value of the charge.
 Catherine will then enter the correct charge amount and select "Submit".
 Upon submitting the correct amount, she is brought back to her *Members Only* page as a verified Member.
-Otherwise, she will be asked to resubmit the correct amount she was charged, and will be locked out after 3 failed attempts.
+Otherwise, she will be asked to resubmit the correct amount she was charged and will be locked out after 3 failed attempts.
  - Non-Functional Aspects:
    - Node.js backend sends automated credit card charge using Stripe.js
    - Web Server receives charge amount input